ibm-cloud-docs/event-notifications/en-cli.md

       }
       ```

-    - The following example shows format of the `DestinationConfig` object for Slack destination with type as direct_message.
+    - The following example shows format of the `DestinationConfig` object for Slack destination(slack) with type as direct_message.

       ```json
       {